chris-wood/draft-arc/draft-yun-cfrg-arc.md

 }
 ~~~

-The length of this structure is `Npresentation = 4*Ne + 4*Ns`, plus the length of the serialized range proof.
+The length of this structure is `Npresentation = 4*Ne + 6*Ns`.

 ## Presentation Verification

 The server processes the presentation by verifying the presentation proof against server-computed
-values, and performing a check that the presentation is in .
+values, and performing a check that the presentation conforms to the presentation limit.

 ~~~
 validity = VerifyPresentation(serverPrivateKey, serverPublicKey, requestContext, presentationContext, presentation, presentationLimit)